Socca98/Web_Conference-Management-System/README.md

     * create DB called 'cms'

 #Steps for the rest of the project setup
 <h5>Already done for this project.
-Written in case you want to replicate in the future.
+Written in case you want to replicate in the future.<h5/>
 <h3>Connect backend to MySQL database<h3/>
 * Open Java Spring project in IDE (IntelliJ, Eclipse)
 * Paste the bellow code in 'resources/application.properties'.